evantey14/nustar/README.md

 Note that this framework is _not_ meant as a substitute for the existing tools (i.e. it's dangerous to only understand the framework).
 Since the framework is just an interface, it's  _extremely_ important to understand the underlying tools being called.
 This also means the framework might not work in all cases.
 In these situations, you should default to using the original tools or you should carefully modify the framework to fit your needs.

 ## Native Spectral Analysis
 The first step to using this framework is understanding the existing toolset.
-If you feel comfortable using `nuproducts`, `grppha`, `xspec` extract, bin, and analyze spectra feel free to continue.
+If you feel comfortable using `nuproducts`, `grppha`, and `xspec` to extract, bin, and analyze spectra feel free to continue.
 If you need a refresher, see [NATIVE_ANALYSIS.md](NATIVE_ANALYSIS.md)

-## Getting Started

-No prior setup is required -- you should just clone/download the repository.

-### File Management
+## File Management
-The root directory is divided into packaged tools and experiments.
-The tools are utilies used in experiments.
+The root directory of this repository is divided into *packaged tools* and *experiments*.
+The tools are utilities used in experiments.
 Experiments are a set of Jupyter notebooks created to answer some question (e.g. Are the 2017 fluxes from the NE and SW regions consistent with the 2012 fluxes?).
 The purpose of this is to keep analyses organized and goal-oriented.

 The tool files are arranged as follows:
 * `nutools/__init__.py `: python file that maps python functions to command line commands (e.g. `bin_pha(infile, grpfile, outfile)` bins a spectrum using grppha and a grouping file)